Skip to contents

 #> cubic -10 44 0.05 0.6685119 two.sided

-# More examples are available in the package vignette("pwr4exp")
+# More examples are available in `vignette("pwr4exp")`

-# and on the package website: https://an-ethz.github.io/pwr4exp/
+# and on https://an-ethz.github.io/pwr4exp/